ClinicalCardiovascEngGroup/SSM/README.md

 If you choose "Registration and Atlas construction":

 * *Step 6*: A window appears asking to select the input mesh files for Registration.
 Go to Test_Folder ie. "/SSM/Test_Folder" and select (highlight) ALL STL files presents.
 You should also see a folder named :"RegistrationAtlasConstruction".
 Don't worry about this folder - it was created after step nr.
-4
+4.
 This 5th step will first create an Input folder (See the overview structure of the folders in the picture above  - GPA_IterationFolders.png).
+During this step all initial STLs files are copied into a folder called "Input".

 To perform the GPA analysis on the registered geometries:

 * *Step 7*: After iteration 0, you should be prompted with another menu (of 3 entries) asking you "What would you like to compute?".
 Click on "Registration - Generalized Procustes Analysis".
-During this step, two consecutive actions are taking place: a registration with VMTK then the computation of the average shape computation from the previously registered geometries.
+This step performs a registration of all geometries with VMTK.
+A new folder "iteration_1" is created that contains all registered geometries in VTK format along with other distance information files.

 ![Menu 2](https://github.com/ClinicalCardiovascEngGroup/SSM/blob/master/Screenshot_Menu2.png)